 - The mobile app is available for quick access

-- Engaging surveys could be built and send to the customers
+- Engaging surveys could be built and sent to the customers

 - A lookalike audience finder is available for better utilization of marketing efforts.